 Fort Defiance is located in the Little Colorado River Basin.
 Specifically, the Chapter is located at the confluence of Bonito Creek, Black Creek, and Slick Rock which merge north of Black Rock.
 Bonito Creek enters from Blue Canyon in the west.
 Black Creek runs north to south and divides the Central Area of the Chapter.
 The Black Creek basin consists of 207 square miles.
 Hickman Wash and Slick Rock Wash are tributaries of Black Creek.
-Slick Rock Wash enters from the east at the base of the Chuska Mountains.
+Slick Rock Wash enters from the east and drains 16.3 square miles.
+Hickman Wash enters from the east at the base of the Chuska Mountains.